rekliner/EngineeringMidLevel/README.md

 TECHNOLOGY

 1. *Open Source*.
 We have a strong affinity for open source technology.
-If your go-to technology stack includes proprietary software, you won't be helping yourself to use it in this project.
+If your go-to technology stack includes proprietary software (except for AWS), you won't be helping yourself to use it in this project.

 2. *Decoupled Backend*.
 We are looking for candidates with a strong understanding of the entire web application stack.
 The best projects will completely decouple the backend and the front end and communciate via API.